-This MD&A contains certain financial performance measures that are not recognized or defined under IFRS ( "Non-IFRS Measures").
+This MD&A contains certain financial performance measures that are not recognized or defined under IFRS ("Non-IFRS Measures").
 As a result, this data may not be comparable to data presented by other licensed producers and cannabis companies.
 For an explanation of these measures to related comparable financial information presented in the consolidated financial statements prepared in accordance with IFRS, refer to the discussion below.
 The Company believes that these Non-IFRS Measures are useful indicators of operating performance and are specifically used by management to assess the financial and operational performance of the Company.
 These Non-IFRS Measures include, but are not limited, to the following:

-Adjusted EBITDA is a measure of the Company's financial performance.
+- Adjusted EBITDA is a measure of the Company's financial performance.
 It is intended to provide a proxy for the Company's operating cash flow and is widely used by industry analysts to compare the Company to its competitors and derive expectations of future financial performance of the Company.
 Adjusted EBITDA increases comparability between comparative companies by eliminating variability resulting from differences in capital structures, management decisions related to resource allocation, and the impact of fair value adjustments on biological assets and inventory, which may be volatile on a period-to-period basis.
 Adjusted EBITDA is not a recognized, defined, or standardized measure under IFRS.
-Management defines adjusted EBITDA as loss from continuing operations, as reported, adjusted for depreciation and amortization, equity loss on investment in associate, financing costs, gains and losses on sale of marketable securities, Canadian emergency wage subsidy, interest and accretion, share-based payments, change in fair value of biological assets realized through inventory sold, and unrealized gains and losses on changes in fair value of biological assets.

-- Gross margin before fair value adjustments is a relevant industry performance indicator.
+Management defines adjusted EBITDA as loss from continuing operations, as reported, adjusted for depreciation and amortization, equity loss on investment in associate, financing costs, gains and losses on sale of marketable securities, Canadian emergency wage subsidy, interest and accretion, share-based payments, change in fair value of biological assets realized through inventory sold, and unrealized gains and losses on changes in fair value of biological assets. - Gross margin before fair value adjustments is a relevant industry performance indicator.
 Management determined that the exclusion of the fair value adjustment is an alternative representation of performance.
 The fair value adjustment is a non-cash gain (loss) and is based on fair market value less cost to sell.
 Management believes this measure provides useful information as it is a commonly used measure in the capital markets to approximate gross margin less non-cash gains/losses. - Average recreational gross pricing per gram is a relevant industry performance indicator.
 Average recreational gross pricing per gram is calculated by determining the total recreational sales divided by the total number of recreational grams sold.
 The primary driver of changes in this metric are shifts in product mix.
 Management believes this measure provides useful information as it is a commonly used measure in the capital markets to evaluate a Company's ability to resist price compression. - Weighted average gross pricing per gram is a relevant industry performance indicator.
 Average recreational gross pricing per gram is calculated by determining the total flower sales divided by the total number of flower grams sold.
 The primary driver of changes in this metric are shifts in business mix (e.g. between recreational and export sales).
-Management believes this measure provides useful information as it is a commonly used measure in the capital markets to evaluate a Company's ability to resist price compression.
+Management believes this measure provides useful information as it is a commonly used measure in the capital markets to evaluate a Company's ability to resist price compression. - Operating expenses from continuing operations is a measure of the Company's financial performance.
+It is intended to provide a proxy for the Company's operating cash flow and removes non-cash operating expenses such as share-based payments and depreciation.